iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 the Tangle, `Bundle` hash, timestamps, and other information required to verify and process each transaction.
 With the transaction being the fundamental unit that is sent over the network, we need to represent it in memory.

-At the time of this RFC, the transaction format used by the IOTA network is defined by [release v1.8.1 of the IOTA Reference Implementation, IRI](`iri v1.8.1`), commit `e1776fbad5d90df86a26402f9025e4b0b2ef7d3e`.
+At the time of this RFC, the transaction format used by the IOTA network is defined by [`iri v1.8.1`].
 The transaction format might change in the future, but for the time being it is not yet understood how a common interface between different versions transaction formats should be implemented, or if the network will support several transaction types simultaneously.

 We thus do not consider generalizations over or interfaces for transactions, but only propose a basic `Transaction`